Reinforce Lifelong Interaction Value of User-Author Pairs for Large-Scale Recommendation Systems: Methodology

 \section{Methodology}

 In this section, we propose the RLIV-UA model to represent the SCRI-MDP in the UA pair state space.
-Firstly, due to the long time span between adjacent states of UA pair in the SCRI-MDP, we propose the Adjacent State Approximation (ASA) method to construct RL training samples.
+Firstly, due to the long time span between adjacent states of UA pair in the SCRI-MDP, we propose the Adjacent State Approximation (ASA) method to \textbf{construct RL training samples}.
 Then, we introduce the detailed network architecture of multi-task LIV networks and the final online deployment of the RLIV-UA model.
-Note that the overall framework of the RLIV-UA model is shown in Fig. \ref{image3}.
+The algorithm pseudocode of the RLIV-UA model is presented in Appendix \ref{appdx:algo}.